Dimas Delgado

-Dimas Delgado Morgado (born 6 February 1983), known simply as Dimas, is a Spanish professional footballer who plays as a midfielder for CF Montañesa.
+Dimas Delgado Morgado (born 6 February 1983), known simply as Dimas, is a Spanish former professional footballer who played as a midfielder, currently assistant manager of Indian Super League club East Bengal.

+He totalled 203 Segunda División games and eight goals across six seasons, with Numancia, Cartagena and Recreativo, also appearing in La Liga with the first of those clubs.
+Abroad, he played in the Australian A-League and the Indian Super League.

 Club career

-Born in Santa Coloma de Gramanet, Barcelona, Catalonia, Dimas was a product of local UDA Gramenet.
-In 2006, he moved to FC Barcelona's reserves, helping them return to the Segunda División B in his second season.
+Born in Santa Coloma de Gramenet, Barcelona, Catalonia, Dimas was a product of local UDA Gramenet.
+In 2006, he moved to FC Barcelona's reserves, helping them to return to Segunda División B in his second season.

 For the 2008–09 campaign, Dimas joined CD Numancia for his La Liga debut, which occurred on 25 September 2008 in a 2–0 away loss against RCD Mallorca.
 He was regularly played as the Soria club was eventually relegated after just one year.

 Dimas competed in the Segunda División from 2009 to 2015, dropping down a level with FC Cartagena and Recreativo de Huelva.
-On 3 August 2015, aged 32, he moved abroad for the first time, signing a one-year deal with A-League side Western Sydney Wanderers FC and sharing teams with countrymen Alberto and Andreu.
+On 3 August 2015, aged 32, he moved abroad for the first time, signing a one-year deal with A-League side Western Sydney Wanderers FC and sharing teams with his compatriots Alberto and Andreu.

 On 11 July 2017, Dimas joined Bengaluru FC on a one-year contract.
 After a successful debut season in the Indian Super League, he agreed to a one-year extension.

+Dimas announced his retirement in May 2023 following a spell with Spanish amateurs CF Montañesa, aged 40.
+He returned to the Indian top tier immediately after, being appointed assistant manager at East Bengal FC.